• Disease Overview

 Affected populations

 Appendiceal cancer is very rare with approximately 1-2 cases per 1 million individuals.
 Appendiceal cancers can occur at any age, with the peak occurrence in the 6th decade (average age of 50 at diagnosis).
-Most studies report that men and women are affected in equal numbers, while a few have suggested a slightly increased frequency in women.
+Most studies report that males and females are affected in equal numbers, while a few have suggested a slightly increased frequency in females.

 • < Previous section